Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 for some Borel measurable $c^{0}: \Omega_{0} \times \mathbb{U}^{0} \times \mathbb{U}^{M} \times \mathbb{U} \to \mathbb{R}_{+}$, $c^{M}: \Omega_{0} \times \mathbb{U}^{0} \times \mathbb{U}^{M} \times \mathbb{U} \to \mathbb{R}_{+}$, and $c: \Omega_{0} \times \mathbb{U} \times \mathbb{U}^{M} \times \mathbb{U} \to \mathbb{R}_{+}$.
 Again, $\omega_{0}$ is a cost-relevant exogenous random variable.

 In contrast to $\mathcal{P}_{N}$, the leader in $\PNtwo$ does not directly influence the costs of the minor followers through her strategy.
-The leader only directly impacts the major follower's cost, who in turn, influences the minor followers through her strategy.
-While the major follower plays a role that is distinct from other followers in $\PNtwo$, she is quite different from the leader in that she only wields influence over the minor followers through a Nash game, instead of through an incentive strategy.
-We now define an equilibrium concept for $\PNtwo$, along the lines of that for $\mathcal{P}_N$.
+The leader impacts the major follower's cost, who in turn, influences the minor followers through her strategy.
+While the major follower plays a role that is distinct from other followers in $\PNtwo$, she is quite different from the leader in that she only wields influence over the minor followers through a Nash game, instead of through an incentive strategy that has the ability to react to the actions of these minor players.
+We now define an equilibrium concept for $\PNtwo$ along the lines of that for $\mathcal{P}_N$.

-\begin{definition}[{$\pmb\epsilon$-Stackelberg Equilibrium}] Given $\pmb\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile of admissible control strategies $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ for $\PNtwo$ with leader's information structure in $\{I^0_\MCS, I^0_\NCS\}$ constitutes an $\pmb\epsilon$-Stackelberg equilibrium for the given information structure, if
+\begin{definition}[{$\epsilon$-Stackelberg Equilibrium}] Given $\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile of admissible control strategies $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ for $\PNtwo$ with leader's information structure in $\{I^0_\MCS, I^0_\NCS\}$ constitutes an $\epsilon$-Stackelberg equilibrium for the given information structure, if

 where $\Gamma^0 \in \{\Gamma^0_\MCS, \Gamma^0_\NCS\}$ is the corresponding set of admissible strategies for the leader and $R^{\hat{\epsilon}}(\gamma^{0\star})$ is the set of all strategies $(\gamma^{M\star}, \gamma^{1\star:N\star})\in \Gamma^{M}\times \prod_{i=1}^{N}\Gamma^{i}$ that satisfy \end{definition} In the above definition, we again considered the optimistic case.
 Our study of $\PNtwo$ is motivated by our desire to find leader's strategies that induce desired behavior from the followers.
 Lacking direct influence over minor followers, the leader in $\PNtwo$ must settle to aim for a strategy that induces a desired response from the major follower, for which the minor followers' responses are aligned with the leader's interest to the extent possible.
-Next, we introduce a notion of optimality for a strategy profile to capture the performance goal of the leader in $\PNtwo$. \begin{definition}[{$\pmb\epsilon$-leader-major optimality}] Given $\pmb\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ for $\PNtwo$ with leader's information structure of $I^0_\MCS$ or $I^0_\NCS$ constitutes an $\pmb\epsilon$-leader-major optimal solution for the given information structure, if
+Next, we introduce a notion of optimality for a strategy profile to capture the performance goal of the leader in $\PNtwo$. \begin{definition}[{$\epsilon$-leader-major optimality}] Given $\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{1\star:N\star})$ for $\PNtwo$ with leader's information structure of $I^0_\MCS$ or $I^0_\NCS$ constitutes an $\epsilon$-leader-major optimal solution for the given information structure, if

 where $\Gamma^0$ is $\Gamma^0_\MCS$ or $\Gamma^0_\NCS$ and $\gamma^{1\star:N\star}\in R^{\hat{\epsilon}}_{\ma}(\gamma^{M\star})$ are those that satisfy \eqref{eq:M2}. \end{definition}